RickBrannan/apostolic-fathers/README.md

 * total Latin words: 1703
 * total unique missed words: 7907

-My next step will be to either use a trained model to knock off some lemmatization, or find more morph data for the untagged forms.
+My next step will be to incorporate any morph I can find in the OpenText material (Didache and Diognetus).
+After that, I'll either use a trained model to knock off some lemmatization, or find more morph data for the untagged forms.
 Or maybe both.

 This is _totally_ an in-my-spare-time and as-I-feel-inspiried kind of project.
 And I don't have a lot of spare time.
 No promises